 A long time ago, long before we relied so heavily on emails, texts, instant messages and phone calls, we used flowers as a means of communication.
 The language of flowers is floriography, and it became increasingly popular throughout the 18th and 19th centuries.
 While our means of communication has changed quite drastically, the interpretations of flowers are the same today as they were hundreds of years ago.
+And did you know chrysanthemums are November’s birth flower ?
+Learn everything you need to know about November birth flower

-Chrysanthemums are the birth month flower for November.
 Let’s take a closer look at the special meaning attached to these beautiful, colourful blooms.

 The birth flower for November is bright and cheery.
 Chrysanthemums are often referred to just as “mums” and bloom in a wide range of sizes and colours, most commonly in hues of pink, white, yellow and red.
 These flowers are native to Asia and the north-eastern parts of Europe.
 They get their name from the Greek words “chrysos” which means gold, and “ánthemon”, which means flower.